Welcome to Malagentia

 Our activities range very widely, including a much broader span of time and culture than most groups in the “living history” movement try to sample.
-The people we’ve chosen for models were fond of play-acting and pageantry; they would happily base tournaments and revels on ancient history and distant lands, so we can use themes from outside medieval and Renaissance Europe as long as we keep our main period as an anchor.
+The people we’ve chosen for models were fond of play-acting and pageantry; they would happily base tournaments and revels on ancient history and distant lands, so we can use themes from outside medieval and Renaissance Europe.
 They also reached remote parts of the world, despite the limits of their technology, and people born to other civilizations traveled too, so we can allow for individuals and information from almost anywhere.
 The task is to weave all this together, so that the events we sponsor are recognizably our own.

 There are tens of thousands of active SCA participants, who administrate local chapters of the SCA in all fifty states, plus dozens of countries abroad.
 There are over 30,000 paid members of the corporation, and the total number of participants is around 60,000 people.